 Fed up with the battery life of my old Sony smartwatch, I decided to make battery life a priority when choosing my next device.
 In doing so, I discovered a whole world of watches doing innovative things to extend battery performance, including proprietary operating systems, solar charging, and hybrid devices that have a traditional watch face.
 I’ve shared all of my findings in this article.

 The Ticwatch Pro 3 is our overall top smartwatch for battery life.
 Using its clever dual-screen, it still competes at the top end of the market with features that rival Samsung and Apple, all whilst achieving 3-5 days on one charge.
+For a premium solar-powered smartwatch with potentially unlimited battery life, check out the Garmin Fenix 6 Pro Solar.

 This is just scratching the surface, keep reading for devices with a battery life of 14 days, 30 days, and even one with unlimited battery life thanks to built-in solar charging.